What are the HIPAA Security Rule Physical Safeguards? Facility Access Controls

 1. Allowing only authorized workforce members or business associates access to facilities to support restoration of lost data.
 The Disaster Recovery Plan should identify which individuals are allowed such access.

-3. Addressing ePHI systems and electronic media in the Emergency Action Plan - specifically, preparing an asset inventory.
+3. Addressing ePHI systems and electronic media in the Emergency Mode Operation Plan - specifically, preparing an asset inventory.

-5. Based on the Emergency Mode Operations Plan, a entity will allow authorized workforce members to enter its facilities to enable continuation of processes and controls that protect the confidentiality, integrity, and availability of ePHI while operating in emergency mode.
+5. Defining in the Emergency Mode Operations Plan which workforce members are authorized to enter facilities to enable continuation of processes and controls that protect the confidentiality, integrity, and availability of ePHI while operating in emergency mode.

-5. Define workforce members' roles in the Emergency Mode Operations Plan
+5. Define workforce members' specific roles in the Emergency Mode Operations Plan.

-6. Ensure that the Emergency Mode Operations Plan defines how the actions taken by these workforce members are tracked and logged, and how unauthorized access can be detected and prevented.
+6. Ensuring that the Emergency Mode Operations Plan defines how the actions taken by these workforce members are tracked and logged, and how unauthorized access can be detected and prevented.

-7. Require that only authorized workforce members are permitted to administer or modify processes and controls that protect the security of ePHI.
+7. Requiring that only authorized workforce members are permitted to administer or modify processes and controls that protect the security of ePHI.

 To implement a facility security plan, an organization can take a variety of tamper-proofing measures to ensure unauthorized individuals cannot gain access to the facility and its equipment.

-3. Access Control and Validation Procedures.
 The "Access Control and Validation Procedures" requirement states, “Implement procedures to control and validate a person’s access to facilities based on their role or function, including visitor control, and control of access to software programs for testing and revision.”
-45 CFR 164.310(a)(2)(iii).
+45 CFR 164.310(a)(2)(iii)

 This requirement is designed to protect the physical facility housing the ePHI and software programs, through "people controls" - control and validation of facility access based on role or function, and control of visitor access.